 New York can have it's share of inclement weather and you won't want to be uncomfortable, so check the forecast and wear or bring along appropriate clothing.
 While subway stations are underground and many bus shelters are undercover, when travelling by transit, you will be doing some walking and waiting for connections.

 Always double check where you sat just before exiting any transit vehicle to make sure you've left nothing behind.
 People often loose wallets, purses, cellphones, umbrellas, jewellery, or bus passes on the seats of buses and trains.
 Loosing something like this can really spoil your day, so double check to make sure that you have all your belongings with you before getting off.
-If you do loose something try to remember the bus, train, or subway route, direction of travel and time of day when it was lost and check MTA - Lost and Found to locate the phone number and or location from which to claim lost property, as this will depend on what mode of transportation you lost it on.
+If you do loose something try to remember the bus, train, or subway route, direction of travel and time of day when it was lost and check MTA - Lost and Found for information on how to claim your lost property.
 The Lost and Found Office is located at:

 Quick Subway Tips: Avoid empty cars on the subway (It is probably empty for a reason (not a good one).
 One of the most common errors is to board a train going in the wrong direction.
 Make sure you access the appropriate station for your direction of travel by reading the sign at the top of the stairs (uptown or downtown).
 If the station is for trains going in the wrong direction for your trip the right station is usually across the street.
 Check the sign on the train for express or local service.
 If taking an express train, verify that it stops at your destination.
 When swiping your metro card at the turnstyles make sure the arrows are facing forwards and the card is facing towards you.